It looks like surrogacy could be an amazing option for you!

 It looks like surrogacy could be a great way to start or grow your family!

 We’re here for you.
 We can provide emotional support or get you connected with additional resources to help you during this difficult time.

 To help hopeful parents like you understand your infertility options and work through your infertility struggles, there is infertility counseling.
-This is provided by professional counselors who are experienced with people in your situation, know how to address the emotional difficulties you’re going through and can help you understand how to move forward from here.
 With the help of an infertility therapist, you can become the parents you’ve always wanted to be.